rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

 1. Download and copy the `release.keystore` somewhere locally and copy the signing keys from `release-signing.txt` into your `~/.gradle/gradle.properties`.
     Adjust the keystore path accordingly (use an absolute path).
+1. Update the `versionCode` and `versionName` values in `android/app/build.gradle`'s `defaultConfig` block.
+    See: https://developer.android.com/studio/publish/versioning for more details.
-2. Run `yarn bundle:android` to create a bundled and signed APK in `./android/app/build/outputs/apk/prod/release/app-prod-release.apk`.
+1. Run `yarn bundle:android` to create a bundled and signed APK in `./android/app/build/outputs/apk/prod/release/app-prod-release.apk`.
-3. You can install this APK on your physical device through `adb install PATH.apk`.
+1. You can install this APK on your physical device through `adb install PATH.apk`.

 ## Deploying JS updates via codepush